Doctor insights on:

 Is an overgrowth of candida something that can be treated medically or can you only treat it by change of diet?

 To successfully treat candida one must kill candida using antifungal agents which can be herbal or pharmaceutical, replace it with probiotics, and eat a low sugar ; starch diet.
 All of these are necessary- you could take the strongest antifungals ; it won't help if you eat sugar; sugar feeds candidia and you can't put out a fire if you are pouring gas on it!
-See http://huff.
-To/15mbzao good luck!

 Can candida overgrowth be the cause of my weird BMs?
 Mornings after I wake BMs are soft loose or loose mushy.
 Now & then hard formed.